alphagov/prototype-scss-refactor/README.md

 Things to do:

-Use BEM
+* Use BEM as a naming convention
-Use Normalize
+* Use Normalize

-Remove duplicate resets
-Compare Normalize to GOV.UK base styles and elements reset
+* Remove duplicate resets (compare Normalize to GOV.UK template base styles and GOV.UK elements reset)

-Use scss comments // not css comments /* */

-Use single-level-deep classes, reduce nesting
+* Use single-level-deep classes, reduce nesting
-Avoid qualifying
-Avoid type selectors

-Ideally, it will work like this:
+* Reduce the size of the codebase
+* Remove CSS which isn't being used, remove bloat and waste
+* Add documentation for each layer

 ---

-Questions:

-Names for sizes of things?
-for example

-    .button--big or .button--large
-    .font-small or .font-alpha

-Do we want to use full words or abbreviations? for example

-    .btn vs .button
-    .nav vs .navigation

---

-The structure of the /scss/ folder aims enable css to be written in specificity order.
+The files in assets/scss have been ordered following ITCSS principles:

 ### Settings